Kaia Kanepi: 2018

 Kanepi began season at the Brisbane International.
 Qualifying for the main draw, she reached the quarterfinal round beating Daria Kasatkina and Lesia Tsurenko.
 She lost her quarterfinal match to second seed and defending champion Karolína Plíšková.
 This helped propel her back into the top 100 for the first time since August 2015.
 At the Australian Open, Kanepi upset 24th seed Dominika Cibulková in the opening round.
 She then defeated Monica Puig in the second round to advance to the third round of the Australian Open for the first time since 2009.
 Her run ended as she was defeated in the third round by Carla Suárez Navarro.

 In March, Kanepi competed at Indian Wells; she lost in the second round to 17th seed CoCo Vandeweghe.
 She then retired during her first-round match at Miami against Christina McHale.

 Kanepi began her clay-court season at the Porsche Tennis Grand Prix.
 She lost in the final round of qualifying to Zarina Diyas.
 Even though she qualified for the Italian Open, Kanepi was defeated in the second round by ninth seed Sloane Stephens.
 Coming through the qualifying round at Strasbourg, Kanepi lost in the first round to eighth seed Hsieh Su-wei.
 At the French Open, Kanepi was defeated in the first round by 14th seed Daria Kasatkina.
 Despite the loss, she returned to the top 50 of the WTA rankings for the first time since May 2015.

-As the top seed at the Internazionali Femminili di Brescia, Kanepi won the tournament beating sixth seed Martina Trevisan in the final.
+As the top seed at the Internazionali di Brescia, Kanepi won the tournament beating sixth seed Martina Trevisan in the final.

 Kanepi kicked off her grass-court season at the Ilkley Trophy.
 Despite being the top seed, she lost in her quarterfinal match to seventh seed Ekaterina Alexandrova.
 At the Eastbourne International, Kanepi was defeated in the second round by fifth seed Jeļena Ostapenko.
 At the Wimbledon Championships, she lost in the first round to qualifier Sara Sorribes Tormo.

 Seeded eighth at the first edition of the Moscow River Cup, Kanepi was defeated in the second round by lucky loser and eventual champion, Olga Danilović.

 Coming through qualifying at the Western & Southern Open, Kanepi reached the second round where she lost to 16th seed Ashleigh Barty.
 At the US Open, Kanepi upset top seed Simona Halep in the first round becoming the first player in US Open history and just sixth in Grand Slam history to beat the top-seeded player in the first round.
 She then defeated qualifier Jil Teichmann and Rebecca Peterson to advance to the fourth round and was defeated by 17th seed Serena Williams.

 Kanepi didn't play any more tournaments for the rest of the season.
 She ended the year ranked 58.